anshulmarathe3/WebWizzardsReimagineRound1.github.io/README.md

 ## Project Overview

 Welcome to the Haldiram's website project!
-This project aims to create a fully functional and responsive website for Haldiram's using HTML, CSS, and JavaScript.
-Our goal is to provide an engaging and user-friendly online presence for Haldiram's, showcasing their products, history, and other relevant information.
+Our team, Web Wizzards, is passionate about creating an engaging and user-friendly website that not only highlights Haldiram's rich heritage but also provides a seamless experience for its customers.
+Our redesign focuses on modern aesthetics, improved navigation, and enhanced functionality to elevate Haldiram's online presence.

 ## Table of Contents